 Siri and Alexa are in control; experts predict that voice-based queries will soon account for the majority of internet searches.

 Long-tail keywords are increasingly valuable in this voice-driven environment — particularly conversational keywords that reflect common consumer questions.
 For example, traditional text searches such as “personal injury attorney Atlanta” may be replaced by “Where can I find a personal injury attorney in Atlanta?”
 When in doubt, opt for keywords that sound natural.

 Local SEO is nothing new, but it will be of even greater importance in 2019.
 Not only do today’s prospects conduct local searches more often; they’re also far more likely to act on results targeted to their region.

 The use of the keyword term ‘near me’ may have tapered off since hitting an early peak in 2015, but this by no means indicates a reduced frequency of local searches.
 Rather, mobile users now assume that Google will automatically ‘know’ where they are and what, exactly, is available in their immediate surroundings.
 Opportunities for meeting such expectations include updating Google Business Profile listings and using location-based marketing to target nearby mobile users.

 For years, customers have sought social proof when researching restaurants on Yelp or browsing products on Amazon.
 Now, this demand is beginning to extend to other types of businesses — including law firms.

-Today’s clients aren’t satisfied by a handful of reviews on a single platform; they want to see ample feedback from a variety of sources, including Google My Business, Facebook, Lawyers.com and Avvo.
+Today’s clients aren’t satisfied by a handful of reviews on a single platform; they want to see ample feedback from a variety of sources, including Google Business Profile, Facebook, Lawyers.com and Avvo.
 One or two bad comments won’t destroy your reputation, but a general lack of reviews will make it difficult to build trust among prospects.